AlgoMathITMO/DPRank/README.md

 The revenue received as a result of optimization and the revenue of the passenger railway company is shown in Figure 8.

 ![Figure 8.
 Comparison of the revenue obtained by optimization and the revenue of a passenger railway company for a Type A train.](https://github.com/AlgoMathITMO/DPRank/blob/main/All_data/Fig/A_752A/A%20Average%20revenue%2Bconfidence%20interval.jpg "Figure 8.
 Comparison of the revenue obtained by optimization and the revenue of a passenger railway company for a Type A train.")

+Some other graphical results are presented at the [link](https://github.com/AlgoMathITMO/DPRank/tree/main/All_data/Fig/ "Graphic results").